xaur/decred-news/journal-template.md

 { _Status updates from existing contractors._ }

 { _Interviews with contributors.
-Link to #media for generic references (e.g. "Check the 3 interviews with devs") or link directly when referencing a specific interview._ }
+Link the interview and add a fun/strong quote._ }

 Community stats as of {date} (compared to {date}):